Not sure what to do in Osaka in one day? Worry not!

-To maximize your 24 hours in Osaka and visit as many places as possible, you should stay at either Umeda at Kita District or Namba at Minami District.
+To maximize your 24 hours in Osaka and visit as many places as possible, you should stay at either Umeda in Kita District or Namba in Minami District.

-Umeda is a family-friendly neighborhood with access to many of the city’s public transportations as well as numerous tourist attractions nearby.
+Umeda is a family-friendly neighborhood with access to many of the city’s public transportation as well as numerous tourist attractions nearby.

-Namba is walking distance to the big shopping and nightlife district near Dontonburi.
+Namba is within walking distance of the big shopping and nightlife district near Dontonburi.
 It is a little noisier than Umeda but still a very tourist-friendly neighborhood to stay in Osaka.

 The annoying thing is you have to check out every day before 9 am and check back in after 1 pm.

 Best Airbnb In Osaka – Traditional Japanese Home

 Located 4 minutes away from the Tenjinbashi-suji 6 chome subway Station, this traditional Japanese home offers visitors easy access to some of the best sites in Osaka.
 It is also situated in one of the best shopping streets in Japan, so visitors looking to purchase some Japanese souvenirs can have an easy time.

 This Japanese home has everything you need for a comfortable stay – from a fully-equipped kitchen to a relaxing hot tub to soak in after a long tiring day.

 This vacation rental can accommodate up to 12 guests in its 3 bedrooms.
 It has 2 double beds, a double bed couch, and a futon for those wanting to sleep Japanese style.
 If you are traveling Osaka as a family, you will definitely appreciate the extra space!